wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/camera-settings.rst

 -------------

 .. image:: images/camera-settings/white-balance.png
+   :alt: White balance controls how the camera blends the component colors.

 If the color of the light shine is being used to identify the marker, be sure to control the camera settings that affect the image coloring.
 The most important setting is white balance.
 It controls how the camera blends the component colors of the sensor in order to produce an image that matches the color processing of the human brain.
 The camera has five or six named presets, an auto setting that constantly adapts to the environment, and a hold setting -- for custom calibration.